prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - Then "lwb 1"...
+- and then "lwb 1".

- - At this point, all `lwb`'s have completed.
+- At this point, all `lwb`'s have been written and writes have completed.

 ---

 # How are itx's written to disk?

  - `zil_commit` handles the process of writing `itx_t`'s to disk:

-     1. Move async itx's for object being commited, to the sync list

-     2. Write all commit list `itx`'s to disk

-     3. Wait for all ZIL block writes to complete

-     4. Flush VDEVs and notify waiting threads

-???

-# How are itx's written to disk?

- - ~~`zil_commit` handles the process of writing `itx_t`'s to disk:~~

      1. ~~Move async itx's for object being commited, to the sync list~~